 At 8,900′ Beartooth Lake is subject to severe weather conditions any time of the year.
-While it is not common to have an August snow storm its not unusual so be sure to account for changing weather when you visit.
+While it is not common to have an August snowstorm, it’s not unusual.
+Be sure to account for changing weather when you visit.
 Also, campers need to be aware that it can often get quite cold at night (sometimes well below freezing) – even in the middle of summer.

 Hiking and Backpacking

-Beartooth Lake is a jumping off point for many hikers and backpackers.
-There are a number of different trails and hiking opportunities range from short day hikes to multi-day wilderness experiences.
+Beartooth Lake is a jumping-off point for many hikers and backpackers.
+There are a number of different trails and hiking opportunities that range from short day hikes to multi-day wilderness experiences.
 This is an excellent gateway into the surrounding high country wilderness

 Beartooth Lake is situated between two other trailhead areas; Island Lake to the north and Clay Butte to the south.
 There are trails that connect these three sites and hikers can choose trips that use vehicles at different access points or can start and finish right from Beartooth Lake.

-This is a great place to get an introduction to the high altitude wilderness.
+This is a great place to get an introduction to the high-altitude wilderness.
 Since you are beginning your hike at high elevation there is not a lot of hard climbing to do on the nearby trails.
 In fact, this is a great place to bring kids.
-The trails will take you to a number of different smaller lakes and the scenery in incredible.
-For those who are confident in their backcountry hiking skills there are many opportunities for off-trail hiking and exploration.
+The trails will take you to a number of different smaller lakes and the scenery is incredible.
+For those who are confident in their backcountry hiking skills, there are many opportunities for off-trail hiking and exploration.